wiit-cloud/docs/docs/_managedk8s/clusterlifecycle/clustercreation/index.en.md

 For more information about supported versions and Deprecations/EOL or other concern regarding the versions [look here](/managedk8s/about/kubernetesverions/)

+### Openstacknetwork
+either provide id or we create a new extra network

 ### ControlPlane
 There are always 3 Control Plane nodes in any cluster, distributed on all AZs for maximum reliability